Improving healthcare possibilities for teens and adults with developmental disabilities

 Life and long term planning

 End of life issues

 A “Patient-Centered Medical Home” (PCMH) is an innovative health care model that provides coordinated, comprehensive, compassionate care within a framework that focuses on the needs of the patient.

 What to expect

-We look forward to your visit at the Adult Disability Medical Home, where we provide comprehensive care for teens and adults with developmental disabilities.
+We look forward to your visit at the Adult Disability Medical Healthcare, where we provide comprehensive care for teens and adults with developmental disabilities.

-DAY OF APPOINTMENT: The individual is evaluated by all team members, and at the same time needed labs and x-rays are obtained.
+DAY OF APPOINTMENT: The individual is evaluated by the physician and needed labs are obtained.
 Our team will address all of your concerns at this time.
-The initial team visit lasts approximately 2 ½ to 3 hours.
+The initial team visit lasts approximately 1 to 1 1/2 hours.

 INSURANCE & FEES: Bring your insurance cards.
-A $50 administrative fee is processed at the time of service.
+A $75 administrative fee is processed at the time of service.
 We accept private insurance, Medicare and Georgia Medicaid.
-A fee of $50 may be incurred for a missed appointment without 24 hours’ notice.

 FOLLOW-UP: At the end of the initial appointment, a preliminary treatment plan along with referrals and additional resources are provided.
-The next visit is typically scheduled.
+Behavioral assessment or family support may be scheduled as needed.
 A comprehensive written report detailing the evaluation will be sent to the guardian.
 This can be expected within about four weeks of the visit.